 - A handful of flat-leaf parsley

-- Flatbreads (optional)
+- Soft, fluffy flatbreads (optional)

 Instructions

 - Make the buttery rice.
 Set a large pot you have a lid for over medium heat.
 Melt the 2 tablespoons of butter in the pot, then add 1 teaspoon each of ground turmeric and cumin and cook until fragrant (about 1 minute).
-Pour in 1 1/2 cups of rice, then stir to coat the rice in the butter and spices.
-Stir for another few minutes, to gently toast the rice.
-Add 2 1/2 cups of chicken stock, 1/2 teaspoon of salt and a very good grind of black pepper.
+Pour in 1 ½ cups of rice, then stir to coat the rice in the butter and spices.
+Stir for another few minutes to gently toast the rice.
+Add 2 ½ cups of chicken stock, ½ teaspoon of salt, and a very good grind of black pepper.

 - Simmer the rice.
 Bring the rice to a boil (increase the heat to help with this).
 Once it’s boiling, turn the heat to the lowest setting and pop the lid on.
 Let it cook undisturbed for 15 minutes.
 After that time, remove the pot from the heat but keep the lid so the rice can finish steaming and cooking before serving (about another 10 minutes).

 - Make the salad.
 While the chicken and rice cook, dice the cucumber and slice your cherry tomatoes into quarters.
-Add to a small bowl, then sprinkle over 2 teaspoons of sumac and 1/2 teaspoon of salt.
+Add to a small bowl, then sprinkle over 2 teaspoons of sumac and ½ teaspoon of salt.
 Toss to combine and set aside.

 - Assemble your bowls.
-Divide the buttery rice between bowls, then top with the charred chicken, Spoon over the salad and dollop over the tzatziki.
+Divide the buttery rice between bowls, then top with the charred chicken.
+Spoon over the salad and dollop over the tzatziki.
 Finish by sprinkling the flat-leaf parsley on top.
 Serve with the flatbreads if you’re using them, and any extra tzatziki on the side.

 Notes

 INGREDIENT NOTES: I like to use chicken thighs as they stay nice and juicy even when cooked at a high temperature, but you could use chicken breasts if you prefer.
-You could swap the dried oregano for another dried herb, like parsley, mint, thyme or marjoram.
+You could swap the dried oregano for another dried herb, like parsley, mint, thyme, or marjoram.
 Skip the yogurt in the marinade for a dairy-free version (or use dairy-free yogurt).

 PREP AHEAD: You can marinate the chicken up to 24 hours in advance if you like.
 You can also make each element in advance, then just assemble the bowls when you’re ready.
 Everything will keep for at least four days in the fridge.